yuitof/english-uncategorized/in.md

 - If one of your API clients is a browser, you might want to add one of these back in:

 - Exceptions come in different types, and the type is printed as part of the message: the types in the example are ZeroDivisionError, NameError and TypeError.

+- The third layer copies in an application’s specific requirements.txt file.